LombaxRob/odin-recipes/README.md

 I go along and not just all at the end.

-Also then realised I wrote the commit message slighlty wrong, should have said update not updated.
+Also then realised I wrote the commit message slightly wrong, should have said update not updated.

+# CSS addition